-Marinka Zitnik is Assistant Professor at Harvard and Associate Member at the Broad Institute of MIT and Harvard.
-Her research investigates artificial intelligence and machine learning to advance science, medicine, and health.
+Marinka Zitnik is Assistant Professor at Harvard, Associate Member at the Broad Institute of MIT and Harvard and Faculty at Harvard Data Science.
+Dr. Zitnik is a computer scientist studying applied machine learning with a focus on challenges brought forward by data in science, medicine, and health.
 Before Harvard, she was a postdoc in Computer Science at Stanford.
 She received her Ph.D. in Computer Science from University of Ljubljana while also researching at Imperial College London, University of Toronto, Baylor College of Medicine, and Stanford.
 Her work received several best paper, poster, and research awards from the International Society for Computational Biology.
-She has been named a Rising Star in EECS by MIT and also a Next Generation in Biomedicine by The Broad Institute.
-She has published in top ML venues (e.g., NeurIPS, ICLR) and top journals (e.g., Nature Communications, Proceedings of the National Academy of Sciences, PNAS), co-organized a tutorial in the area at ISMB 2018, a related workshop at ICLR 2019, gave invited talks on this topic in big pharma and at major conferences, and she co-edits a Special Issue on these topics at IEEE/ACM Transactions on Computational Biology and Bioinformatics.
+Her research recently won the Bayer Early Excellence in Science Award.
+She was named a Rising Star in Electrical Engineering and Computer Science (EECS) by MIT and also a Next Generation in Biomedicine by Broad Institute of MIT and Harvard, being the only young scientist who received such recognition in both EECS and Biomedicine.
+She has published in top ML venues (e.g., NeurIPS, ICLR) and top journals (e.g., Nature Communications, Proceedings of the National Academy of Sciences, PNAS), co-organized a tutorial in the area at ISMB 2018, a related workshop at ICLR 2019, gave invited talks on this topic in big pharma and at major conferences.

 Cao (Danica) Xiao is the Director of Machine Learning at Analytics Center of Excellence of IQVIA.
 She is leading IQVIA’s North America machine learning team to drive next generation healthcare AI.
 Her team works on various projects on disease prediction, in silico drug modeling (e.g., adverse drug reaction detection, drug repositioning and de novo design) and clinical trial recruitment prediction.
 Her research focuses on using ML/AI approaches to solve diverse real world healthcare challenges.
 Particularly, she is interested in phenotyping on electronic health records, data mining for in-silico drug modeling, patient segmentation for neuro-degenerative diseases.
 Her research has been published in leading AI conferences including KDD, NIPS, ICLR, AAAI, IJCAI, SDM, ICDM, WWW and top health informatics journals such as Nature Scientific Reports and JAMIA.
 Prior to IQVIA, she was a research staff member in the AI for Healthcare team at IBM Research from 2017 to 2019 and served as member of the IBM Global Technology Outlook Committee from 2018 to 2019.
 She acquired her Ph.D. degree from University of Washington, Seattle in 2016.